theofidry/console/README.md

 facilitate the creation of commands or as a stand-alone package to create a CLI application app.

+Key differences:
+    - Implement interfaces instead of extending classes
+    - An `IO` object which provides typed arguments and options
+    - An `IO` object instead of an input & output object

 ## Table of Contents